Motichoor Laddu

 3. Heat it up until the sugar dissolves stirring often.

-4. Keep on a low to medium-low heat to cook the sugar solution.
+4. Keep on low to medium-low heat to cook the sugar solution.

 5. Once it reaches one string consistency, take it out from the flame.